 Much of the turmoil and hard feelings could have been avoided had the leadership addressed these issues in some of the “entry points” in the church, like small groups, membership classes, etc.

 Harvest USA is here to help your church leadership in this area.
 Please contact us if we can be of help.
 We’d love to talk with your church staff and elder boards/leadership teams about this.
 If you’re within a few hours of the Philadelphia or Pittsburgh area, we can do this in person.
 If you’re farther away, we can do this with a Skype or WebEx meeting.
 We’re here to serve God’s church and leaders.

-I’m glad summer’s over and not just because my girls are headed back to school.
+I’m glad summer is over, and not just because my girls are headed back to school.
 I’m done with the heat.
 One of my friends is sick of Philly summers.
 He’s heading back home to Minneapolis.
-He’d rather face those winters—20 feet of snow and 4 months of daily temps below freezing.
-As a nation we experienced the hottest July on record.
-And in Philly it’s not just the temperature – the humidity is miserable.
+He’d rather face those winters—20 feet of snow and four months of daily temperatures below freezing.
+As a nation, we experienced the hottest July on record.
+And in Philly it’s not just the temperature; the humidity is miserable too.

 17 Feb 2011

 Here at Harvest USA, we facilitate Biblical Support Groups for people who struggle with sexual sins.
 One of our groups for male strugglers incorporates a study of Scripture with an eye toward our behavior.
 One recent question we focused on was this: What’s really going on in our sexual fantasies?

 Are they harmless expressions we all engage in?
 If these fantasies are inside my own head and don’t affect anyone else, what’s the problem with them?
 As one guy in the group said, “Is it really anybody’s business what I’m thinking?”